Kathryn Stott: Artistic direction

-Stott has directed several successful music festivals and concert series in the north of England.
-In 1995, she organised a Fauré festival in Manchester to mark the composer's 150th anniversary.
+Stott has been the artistic director of several major festivals and concert series.
+In 1995 she organised a Fauré festival in Manchester to mark the composer's 150th anniversary.
 According to the Independent, the event was "transformed by her enthusiasm and her own sumptuous performances of this neglected composer's works."
 The success of the festival led to her appointment as Chevalier dans l'Ordre des Arts et des Lettres by the French government.

-She directed two major piano festivals at the Manchester Bridgewater Hall in 2000 and 2003.
-As Stott considers "It's very important at an event like this that we should let people play", both festivals featured multiple Steinway grands that the public were allowed to try, as well as a variety of novelty pianos including a red "Ferrari" Steinway, an "exploded" piano revealing the internal workings, a grove of woven pianos, and a concert grand fitted with a pool which played a variety of watery sounds.
+She directed two major piano festivals at the Bridgewater Hall, Manchester in 2000 and 2003, establishing her reputation as an astute programmer.
+As Stott considers "It's very important at an event like this that we should let people play", both festivals featured Steinway grand pianos that the public were allowed to try, as well as a variety of novelty pianos including a red "Ferrari" Steinway, an "exploded" piano revealing the internal workings, a grove of woven pianos, and a concert grand fitted with a pool which played a variety of watery sounds.

 In 1998, Stott directed a concert series "Out of the Shadows" with the Royal Liverpool Philharmonic, featuring two neglected female composers, Clara Schumann and Fanny Mendelssohn.
-More recently, she has directed the series "Chopin: The Music and the Legacy" at Leeds College of Music (2004–05) and "Paris" at the Sheffield Crucible (2006).
-In 2008, she was appointed the musical director of the Manchester Chamber Concerts Society.
-She is also on the board of the Hallé Orchestra.
-She will succeed Piers Lane as the artistic director of the Australian Festival of Chamber Music in 2018.
+She also directed the series "Chopin: The Music and the Legacy" at Leeds College of Music (2004–05) and "Paris" at the Sheffield Crucible (2006).
+She was appointed as musical director of the Manchester Chamber Concerts Society (2009-14) and was Guest Artistic Director of Incontri in Terra di Siena in 2010 and 2011.
+Kathryn curated two concert series for Leeds International Concerts and relished her role as Artistic Director of the Australian Festival of Chamber Music 2018-20.
+Her work here involved programming over 100 works each festival, instigating commissions and bringing together 45 musicians from Australia and the international community.

 Teaching

-As of 2008, Stott teaches at the Royal Academy of Music in London and at Chetham's School of Music in Manchester.
-She formerly taught at the Royal Northern College of Music in Manchester.
+Kathryn Stott is Professor at the Royal Northern College of Music in Manchester.

-She joined the Piano Faculty of the Norwegian Academy of Music in Oslo from September 2016.

-Personal life

-In 2008, Stott lived in Hebden Bridge, West Yorkshire.
-As of 2016, she lives in Manchester.
-She has a daughter, Lucy, from a previous marriage.